-Park in one of the spots (or the less formal area at the end of the formed area) and walk across the grass, keeping the bush just on your right.
+Park in one of the spots and walk across the grass, keeping the bush just on your right.
 Follow this to the rock platform and you will see a very large bronze humpback whale sculpture.
 This was put there in April 2020 when the Federal Government gave a ridiculous amount of money to the national park to help celebrate the 250th anniversary of Cook's arrival here.
 Most of the money was wasted and they only got it because Scott Morrison was PM and the local Member for Cook.
 Anyway, behind this is a small point of rock and to the right a small inlet.
 This is the entry point (and can be the exit if you want).
 If the seas are okay, go back and gear up.
 Return to the entry point.

 If there is a little swell, you will need to take care in entering the water.
 Swim out a few metres and descend.
 Head north till you strike the sand edge.
 This will take you two minutes.
 You will drop over a decent wall and the depth is about 12 metres.
 Off the wall there are some small boulders and large rocks.
 These have very nice sponges, sea tulips and small gorgonias.
 Some have kelp on them and there is a lot of kelp on the rocks between the boulders.
 Head west and the wall goes basically exactly west.